-2.2.1 Enclosure Indicators Connectors and Controls
+2.2.1 Enclosure Indicators, Connectors and Controls

-The 650 series models share a common enclosure.
-The following figure shows the front view, which is the same for both 650 series models.
+All 600 series models share a common enclosure.
+Figure 2.2-1 shows the front view, which is the same for all the 600 series models.
 The front panel provides a network management port, a console port, a USB port, an LCD display and LEDs for status, and a keypad for control input.